 What Should I Do If I Was Denied for a Pre-Existing Condition?

-- Be honest about your pre-existing injury – You can expect that the insurance adjuster assigned to your claim will conduct a thorough investigation of your medical history.
-If they discover that you had a pre-existing condition and you failed to disclose it, your workers’ comp claim may be denied, and you could even be found guilty of insurance fraud.
+- Be honest about your pre-existing injury: You can expect that the insurance adjuster assigned to your claim will thoroughly investigate your medical history.
+If the adjuster discovers that you had a pre-existing condition and failed to disclose it, your workers’ comp claim may be denied, and you could even be found guilty of insurance fraud.

-- Be detailed and consistent – Any time you speak to a healthcare provider about your condition, be specific about how it impacts your day-to-day life.
-Provide detailed and consistent descriptions of the pain you feel and the limitations you experience as a result of your aggravated injuries.
+- Be detailed and consistent: Any time you speak to a healthcare provider about your condition, be specific about how it impacts your day-to-day life.
+Provide detailed and consistent descriptions of the pain you feel and the limitations you experience because of your aggravated injuries.
 Be sure that you mention changes to your pre-existing condition that occurred after the accident, such as an onset of pain.

-- Contact an experienced attorney – A pre-existing condition can seriously complicate your Arizona workers’ comp claim.
-Contact an attorney who has experience with complex medical evidence, employment law, and previous court decisions that could help your claim.
+- Contact an experienced attorney: A pre-existing condition can seriously complicate your Arizona workers’ comp claim.
+Contact Matt Fendon Law Group, who has experience with complex medical evidence and previous court decisions that could help your claim.

 How Can Matt Fendon Law Group Help Me?